 That’s 67 less calories in 20 more minutes… which may not seem like much until you add up the three meals a day… 7 days a week.
 Do some simple maths and you’ll quickly realize that that adds up to 1407 extra calories a week!

 On top of that, they found that when the women ate quickly they reported more hunger an hour earlier than when they eat slowly.
-Which means that slow eating leads to less food consumption and more long lasting satisfaction – which is both good for the wallet and the waistline!
+This means that slow eating leads to less food consumption and more long-lasting satisfaction – which is both good for the wallet and the waistline!

 What’s interesting is that they took the same study and compared the amount of water that the participants drank to find that the fast eaters drank an average of 289 mL and the slow eaters drank 409 mL!
 So they conducted a similar study, only this time they controlled water levels, and found that ate the same amount of food, but an hour after the meal the slow eaters reported less hunger and desire to eat.